SOLIDWORKS 2018 Installation Guide Part 1 – Individual Installation

-Please note that we offer SOLIDWORKS Implementation Services.
-Built on our 20+year experience implementing CAD and engineering solutions, CATI and MCAD have developed a set of proprietary implementation packages designed to help you get the most out of your investment in SolidWorks.
+If you do not want to worry about the upgrade your process yourself, we at Computer Aided Technology (CATI) offer SOLIDWORKS Implementation Services.
+Built on our 20+year experience implementing CAD and engineering solutions, CATI has developed a set of proprietary implementation packages designed to help you get the most out of your investment in SolidWorks.

 Go to www.solidworks.com.
 Near the top left of the page is the Login link.

 Under SOLIDWORKS Customer Portal, click the Log in button.

 Sign into your account using your email address and password.
 If you do not have an account, click the Create a SOLIDWORKS ID button.

 If you have all the locks showing up once you are logged in, click the Register My Products link.
 Here’s a detailed blog article for more detail: How to Remove the Locks in the SolidWorks Customer Portal.

 Once you are logged in, click on Downloads and Updates under the Download section.